amandasimonds/data-platform-prototype-1/README.md

 #### Introduction

 This project serves as a sandbox environment for the Design Team, primarily for experiencing UI/UX designs through software instead of static mockups.
-It acts as another layer of mockups that the design team can use and build upon.
+It acts as another layer of mockups that the design team can use and build upon, and as an important tool for Usability Testing with our customers.

-Implemented designs will sometimes correspond to existing designs for Beta, but will also correspond to post-beta designs that are still under review and testing.
+Please note that implemented designs will sometimes correspond to existing designs for Beta, but will also correspond to post-beta designs that are still under review and testing.
+Therefore, Engineering teams should continue to reference approved InVision links for front end development.

+Also, be informed that this prototype does not correspond to [Pattern Library II for UV](https://pattern-library-ii.dev.uvp.epd.pdd.ihs.com/).
+Because the prototype is used mainly within the Design Team, it has its own component library that is not meant to be used by Engineering.
+Engineering teams should refer to Pattern Library II for front end development as well.

 Not all designs are included in UV-UI-Prototype - but only features we choose based on need for concept actualization, refinement, and showing general user flow through the app.